lmagyar/prim-ctrl/README.md

 Output: even when -b option is not used, the script will output 'connected=(local|remote)', what you can use to determine whether to use -a option for the prim-sync script

 positional arguments:
   automate-account                your Google account email you set up in the Automate flow's 2nd block's (Set variable google_account to...)
 Value field automate-device                 the device name you can see at the Automate flow's Cloud receive block's This device field automate-tokenfile              filename containing Automates's Secret that located under your .secrets folder
                                   (generated on https://llamalab.com/automate/cloud, use the same Google account you set the automate_account option to)
                                   Note: if the account you use to send messages is different from the automate_account option, set it up in the Automate flow's 3rd block's (Set variable other_managing_accounts to...)
 Value field server-name                     the Servername configuration option from Primitive FTPd app keyfile                         private SSH key filename located under your .ssh folder, see the documentation of prim-sync for more details

 options:
-  -h, --help                       show this help message and exit -i {test,start,stop}, --intent {test,start,stop}
-                                   what to do with the apps, default: test
+  -h, --help                      show this help message and exit -i, --intent {test,start,stop}  what to do with the apps, default: test

 logging:
   -t, --timestamp                 prefix each message with an UTC timestamp -s, --silent                    only errors printed --debug                         use debug level logging and add stack trace for exceptions, disables the --silent and enables the --timestamp options

 VPN:
   To use --tailscale option you must install Tailscale and configure Tailscale VPN on your phone and your laptop